Lompoc, California: Local artists

 One of Lompoc's most successful musical artists is the rock band Saint Anne's Place, which formed in 2008 and released its first EP, Speak Easy, in 2011.
 The band's music has been called a "blistering yet rustic mix of blues, psychedelia, and folk rock with the chops of players twice their senior".
 In 2011, it won the Santa Barbara Independent battle of the bands.
 It released its second EP, The Earth Shaker, in 2012.

 Contemporary artwork on display at Mission La Purísima.

 Emily Wryn is a Lompoc songwriter whose music has been featured on NPR’s Morning Becomes Eclectic.
-Her first EP, Head on Straight, was released in 2012, and she played at the Indie Week festival in Ireland in 2014.
+Their first EP, Head on Straight, was released in 2012, and they played at the Indie Week festival in Ireland in 2014.
 Wryn also collaborates with Saint Anne's Place and a group called The Lights Electric.

 Another band, Millions, led by Randall Sena, played along the Central Coast.
 Sena was also in a performing band called Le Petite Protest.
 He recorded and produced Wryn's Head on Straight and Saint Anne's Place's Speak Easy in his recording studio, Certain Sparks.